 Webinar Summary

-Designed for classroom teachers, learning support staff, and school leaders, this session offers practical, respectful alternatives to deficit-based social skills teaching—grounded in real classroom contexts and contemporary neurodiversity-affirming practice.
+Designed for classroom teachers, learning support staff, and school leaders, this session offers practical, respectful alternatives to deficit-based social skills teaching.

 This Webinar Covers